rosbacke/delegate/README.md

   * Should behave close to a normal function pointer.
     Small, efficient, no heap allocation, no exceptions.
-    Does not keep track of refered object lifetime.
+    Does not keep track of referred object lifetime.

   * Implement type erasure.
-The delegate need to only contain enough type information to do a call.
+The delegate needs to only contain enough type information to do a call.
 Additional type information should be hidden from the one instantiating a delegate object.

   * Support several call mechanisms.
 Supports:
-    - Call to member function.
+    - Call to a member function.
-    - Call to free function.
+    - Call to a free function.
-    - Call to functors (by reference).
+    - Call to a functor (by reference).
-    - Call to stateless lambdas.
+    - Call to a stateless lambda.
-    - Extra call operations such as passing on stored void pointer.
+    - Extra call operations such as passing on a stored void pointer.

   * It is always safe to call the delegate.
-In the null state a call will not do anything and return a default constructed return value.
+In the null state, a call will not do anything and return a default constructed return value.

-  * Behave as a normal pointer type.
+  * Behave like a normal pointer type.
 Can be copied, compared for equality, called, and compared to nullptr.

   * Observe constness.
 Stored const objects references can only be called by